jvanlier/infra-pi-home/home-assistant/README.md

 Home Assistant
 ==============

-The config directory is gitignored, but it should probably be backed up.
+The config directory is mostly gitignored (except for non-secrets yaml files), but it should probably be backed up.
 It also contains the data.

 **TODO: backup config dir**

-The file `config/configuration.yaml` looks like something we'd like to place in Git, however it currently also contains secrets related to the Nest integration.

 ## Adaptive Lightning
 The Docker install disallows add-on installations.
 But add-ons can be installed manually: